AntonRize/WILL/relativistic-foundations.md

         </div>
         <div class="pl-4 my-4">
             <h4 class="font-semibold text-white">Proof</h4>
             <p>Any complete description of transformation must specify both what changes and how that change is internally ordered.
-A single measure cannot capture both.
 The circle \(S^1\) provides the minimal geometry enforcing such complementarity: its orthogonal projections furnish precisely two non-redundant coordinates.</p>
         </div>

         <p class="mt-6">We define these orthogonal projections as follows:</p>
         <ul class="list-disc list-inside ml-4 mt-2 space-y-2">
             <li><strong>The Amplitude Component (\(\beta\)):</strong> This projection represents the <em>relational measure</em> between the system and the observer.
 It corresponds to the <em>extent</em> of transformation, which manifests physically as momentum.</li>
             <li><strong>The Phase Component (\(\beta_Y\)):</strong> This projection represents the <em>internal structure</em> of a system.
-It governs the intrinsic scale of its proper space and proper time units, corresponding to the <em>sequence</em> of its transformation.
+It governs the intrinsic scale of its proper space and proper time units.
 A value of \(\beta_Y=1\) represents a complete and undisturbed manifestation of this internal structure, a state we identify as rest.</li>
         </ul>

         <h3 class="text-2xl font-bold text-white mt-10 mb-4">Conservation Law of Relational Transformation</h3>